gear-tech/gear-js/tools/cli/README.md

 ## Description

-CLI tool that allows to send transactions to the Gear node based on yaml file
+A CLI tool that allows sending transactions to the Gear node based on yaml file.

 ## Installation